mariozeats/mariozeats/content/about.md

 And thus baking.
 I get to scour the web for protocols, then find the best aspects and combine and test, changing single variables to find the optimal conditions.
 **Yay science!**

-Ever since starting to bake two years ago, I realized it's pretty fun and actually works!
+Ever since starting to baking in 2015ish?, I realized it's pretty fun and actually works!
 Plus I get to incorporate my forgotten love of art.
 &nbsp;
 Follow my progress on here and {{< url-link "Instagram" "https://www.instagram.com/mariozeats/" >}} and hope you enjoy!
 -Mario